DeepakArora76/nativescript-dna-deviceinfo/README.md

 - 2.2.0: Added an API to get a status of Bluetooth.
 - 2.3.0: Added APIs to get device orientation and display metrics.
 - 2.3.1: Updated Mobile Country Code and Mobile Network Code.
+- 2.4.0: Added an API to get location service state.

 ## License